emcon33/Dog-Inference-Model/README.md

 #Modified to local Docker (Mac) and Minikube/OpenShift/ROSA model.
 #yaml versions are in development

+A prebuilt docker image is public at andrewwg/dog-inference:latest

 # This uses Python, a Keras container, Tensorflow with the pre-trained Resnet50 image classification model.

 #https://medium.com/analytics-vidhya/deploy-your-first-deep-learning-model-on-kubernetes-with-python-keras-flask-and-docker-575dc07d9e76